Simple Sustainable Swaps – 30+ Ways To Be More Eco-Friendly!

 - Buy less clothing.

-- Wear what you have longer.
+- Wear what you have and take care of clothes so they last longer.

 - Buy from thrift shops, consignment stores, Poshmark, ThredUp Etc.